InterCoherence

 These leaders are better able to

-adjust to the typical situations
+adapt to the typical situations

 Versatile leaders